lxmn3kmr/pyjamah/GNU/Linker/Linker.md

 .txt information
 .data
 .bss  (can have all these in same section)
+.rodata (read only data/variables)

 .ld file
 /DISCARD/:{          --> This will discard a section/file. can selectively select a few sections by incoporating those in .txt/.data/.bss section global.o (*)
 }

+Need to include .rodata in ld file to include const variables.

+initialized global saved in RAM when program is loaded. but if we remove power, content of RAM is gone. **how to retain content of data section**?
+Keep a copy of .data and .bss in ROM.
+Transfer this content to RAM every power cycle/reboot in predefined/reserved memory space. and code uses address of RAM to modify the variable.
+Virtual Memory Address(RAM) and Load Memory Address (ROM)

+.data : {
+  *(.data)
+} > RAM AT > ROM      -->